sebastianczech/k8s-oci/README.md

 docker push sebaczech/python-flask-api-hostname-env-time:1.0
 ```

-To automate process, simple pipeline in [GitHub Action](.github/workflows/ci-app.yml) was prepared.
+To automate process, simple pipeline in [GitHub Action](.github/workflows/ci-app.yml) was prepared, which contains only 1 job to build and push image to Docker Hub.
+Moreover pipeline is building image for multiple platforms, including arm64, which is used on nodes created in Kubernets cluster in Oracle Cloud.

 ### Deployment